movableink/thanos-receive-controller/README.md

 * `resync-period` - flag to configure the resync period.
 It is the number of seconds in the control loop (defaults to 5 minutes)
 * A few extra logging messages: https://github.com/observatorium/thanos-receive-controller/pull/131
 * `skip-extra-wait-for-new-pod` - flag to allow skipping an unnecessary wait condition
+* `wait-to-drain` - flat to allow waiting a specific amount of time before draining a pod from the hashring configmap

 # Thanos Receive Controller